 Move to iOS app not working on Android phone to migrate data to your new iPhone?
 The app stuck on preparing/transferring process, dropped Wi-Fi or won’t connect to your iPhone.
 If you got these issues, this post may be helpful.

 Apple’s 2018 iPhone – iPhone XS and XS Max went on sale today.
-After getting the new iPhone XS, you may have tried using the Move to iOS app to get texts or other data from Android to the new iPhone, but the app may not working.
+After getting the new iPhone XS, you may have tried using the Move to iOS app to get texts or other data from Android to the new iPhone, but the app may not work.
 Don’t be worried.
 This post gives all new iPhone users the tips to fix these Move to iOS issues.
-And also the alternative ways to migrate data to new phone.
+And also the alternative ways to migrate data to the new phone.

 Move to iOS app is available on Google Play store for Android users to move data to their new bought iPhone device.
 And we’ve introduced this app before on how to transfer data from Samsung to iPhone.
 This app is nice because it is completely free.